Rushi0207/InstagramDMAutomation/README.md

 ---

 ## 🎉 Acknowledgements
-Special thanks to the Instagram Graph API documentation and OpenAI for assistance!
+Special thanks to the Instagram Graph API documentation!